Abhikanav/ec2instance/README.md

 **Check the execution plan before applying** terraform plan

-**Now build the infrastructure and Type “yes” to confirm, it will create ec2 instance in Default VPC, subnets and security groups given by AWS account.
+** Now build the infrastructure and Type “yes” to confirm ** **it will create ec2 instance in Default VPC, subnets and security groups given by AWS account.**
-**

 terraform apply